jxtngx/lm-eval-lab/README.md

-# Eval Lab
+# LM Eval Lab

 > [!IMPORTANT]
 > this project is under active development

 ## The basics

-Eval Lab is a high level project to evaluate language models (LMs) with task based approaches, as a synthesizer in RAG, in LM as a judge scenarios (as judge and judged), and collecting output for human feedback.
+LM Eval Lab is a high level project to evaluate language models (LMs) with task based approaches, as a synthesizer in RAG, in LM as a judge scenarios (as judge and judged), and collecting output for human feedback.

 ### Intent